Kernix13/WriterAssist/contributing.md

 ## Wish list items
 1. Up and Down arrow functionality
-2. User-supplied word and phrases files uploaded to populate the page
+2. User-supplied word and phrases file upload to populate the page
 3. A number input field to change the number of words output to each letter of the alphabet
 4. Keyboard layout for different languages